Jameshudson/learning-vuejs/README.md

 # learning-vuejs

-This is a repo is for code that I create after watching laracasts series on Vue js.
+This is a repo for code that I create after watching laracasts series on Vue js.
 I'm going to only commit to master.